 A reserve for product returns is recorded based upon historical experience.
 We allow independent consultants to return the unused portion of products withinninety days of purchase if they are not satisfied with the product.
 In some of our markets, the requirements to return product are more restrictive.
-Sales returns for the years ended December 31, 2022 and 2021, were \$1.4 million and \$1.1 million, respectively.
+Sales returns for the years ended December 31, 2023 and 2022, were \$2.1 million and \$1.4 million, respectively.

 Amounts billed to customers for shipping and handling are reported as a component of net sales.
-Shipping and handling revenues of approximately \$2.2 million and \$1.7 million were reported as net sales for the years ended December 31, 2022 and 2021, respectively.
-The decrease is primarily due to promotions designed to drive growth in our North America segment.
+Shipping and handling revenues of approximately \$.4 million and \$1.2 million were reported as net sales for the years ended December 31, 2023 and 2022, respectively.